 Fast forward a few months.
 Trimming our budget has become more of a priority, so beans and lentils it is . . . or so I thought.
 After reading the Food Stamp Challenge series at Nourished Kitchen, I was inspired.
 Jenny convinced me that we could save a lot of money and still eat very well.
 And the best part?
-I’ve discovered recipes that are cheap and quick.
+I did some research and discovered lots of tips for eating real food on a budget, plus the delicious recipes below.
 Perfecto.
-Here are three of my favorites:

-Rich in B12, phosphorus, selenium, manganese and other vitamins and minerals, this simple dish is ironic in it’s own way.
+Gratin of Mussels from Nourished Kitchen – Rich in B12, phosphorus, selenium, manganese and other vitamins and minerals, this simple dish is ironic in its own way.
 It’s brown, muted tones remind me of a peasant meal, but the delicate flavors are decidedly aristocratic.
 My family loves it, even Daddypotamus although he’s practically declared under oath that he doesn’t like seafood.

 The fresh mussels at Whole Foods were a little more than I wanted to spend (maybe they are out of season?), but I found some raw chopped clams in the freezer section for $5/pound.